Indiana Supreme Court: Landmark cases

 The Court has heard several cases that have had a major impact on Indiana as well as others that have set nationwide precedents.
 The first of these cases, Lasselle v.
 State (1820), where the Court overturned a circuit court decision that tested slave ownership in the new state by stating "the framers of our constitution intended a total and entire prohibition of slavery," and resulted in all slaves in Indiana being freed.
 In the Fall Creek Massacre case (1823), State v.
 Hudson, the Court upheld a lower court's finding that crimes committed against Native Americans were punishable under American laws.
 This decision lead to the first execution of a white man for crimes against natives.
 In the Falkenburg v.
 Jones case (1854), Indiana became the first state to establish the right for a defendant to obtain court records free of charge.
 The 1909 case of Woessner v.
 Bullick established that the Court could invalidate a governor's veto if proper veto procedures were not followed, in effect ruling the pocket-veto as unconstitutional.
 In 1917, the state was among the first to adopt an Exclusionary rule, established in the case of Callendar v.
 State, which prevented illegally obtained evidence from be submitted in court.
-In William v.
+In Williams v.
 Smith, a case heard in 1921, the Court overturned Indiana's eugenics laws, the first of their kind in the nation.